FieryCod/holy-lambda/docs/native-backend-tutorial.md

 In this guide, we've covered many of the basics with `holy-lambda`.
 We've covered quite a lot actually, so well done for getting this far!

-We created a `holy-lambda` project based on the Clojure backend and deployed it to `AWS Lambda`.
+We created a `holy-lambda` project based on the Native backend and deployed it to `AWS Lambda`.

 We hope you enjoy using Clojure in AWS Lambdas using `holy-lambda`